jecki/DHParser/README.md

 expressions. `regex` is faster and more powerful than `re`.

 In order to speed up DHParser even more, it can be compiled with the Python to C compiler [Cython](https://cython.org).
-First, you mustt install cython with the command:

-    pip install cython
+Since Version 1.3 DHParser requires at least Cython Version 3 alpha 11, which cannot be installed from the [Python Package Index](https://pypi.org/), but must be built from the [sources on github](https://github.com/cython/cython).
+On some Linux-distributions you might find it in the community-repositories.
+(Under Arch-Linux it can be installed with `yay -S cython3`.)

-Once cython is installed, you can run the `dhparser_build_cython` script from the command line:
+Once cython has been built and installed, you can run the "dhparser_cythonize"-script from the command line:

-    dhparser_build_cython

-Alternatively, if you have cloned DHParser from the git-Repository, you can run the `buildpackages.sh`-script (or `buildpackages.bat` on Windows-systems) after installation.
+    dhparser_cythonize

 The Cython-compiled version is about 2-3 times faster than the CPython interpreted version.
+Compiling can take quite a while.
+If you are in a hurry, you can just can also just call `dhparser_cythonize_stringview` which just compiles the stringview-module, which profits the most from being "cythonized".

 Depending on the use case, e.g. when parsing large files, [PyPy3](https://www.pypy.org/) yields even greater speed-ups.